Power BI Dashboard vs Report: Key Differences Explained

 • Dashboard: Shows real-time data with live tiles streaming data.

 • Report: Depending on the data source, a report can incorporate Direct Query, which connects to the data rather than loading it.
-When this is done, the data is shown with the most up-to-date information.
-Reports can be scheduled so that they refresh throughout the day (8x/day for Pro License; up to 48x/day for Premium license)
+The data is shown with the most up-to-date information when connected.
+You can schedule reports so that they refresh throughout the day (8x/day for a Pro License; up to 48x/day for a Premium license)

 • User accessibility and sharing: